An infinite-dimensional Kolmogorov theorem and the construction of almost periodic breathers: Proof of Main Result I

 \begin{lemma} The mapping $ z = {\psi ^\nu }\left( \zeta \right) $ is well-defined, maps $ \left( {\xi ,\kappa } \right) \in {\mathscr{D}_{{\sigma _{\nu + 1}},{\sigma _{\nu + 1}}}} $ into $ \left( {x,y} \right) \in {\mathscr{D}_{\left( {{\sigma _{\nu + 1}} + {\sigma _\nu }} \right)/2,\left( {{\sigma _{\nu + 1}} + {\sigma _\nu }} \right)/2}} $, and satisfies the following estimates for $ \left( {\xi ,\kappa } \right) \in {\mathscr{D}_{{\sigma _{\nu + 1}},{\sigma _{\nu + 1}}}} $:

-where $ K>0 $ is a universal constant independent of $ \sigma>0 $. \end{lemma} \begin{proof} {\fnsymbol{footnote}} With the estimate of $ {\varepsilon _\nu } $ in Lemma \ref{LM39} for convenience\footnote{This does not affect the essence of the matter.
-However, it allows readers to more clearly see the nature of our KAM technique.}, we obtain that
+where $ K>0 $ is a universal constant independent of $ \sigma>0 $. \end{lemma} \begin{proof} Postponing the proof of the estimate for $\varepsilon_\nu$ to Lemma \ref{LM39}\footnote{This does not affect the essence of the matter.
+However, it allows the reader to more clearly see the nature of our KAM technique.}, we obtain that

 where $ 0<\varrho<2 $ is an appropriate constant due to our choice of $ q $, i.e., $ q>2^{-1/\eta} $, and

 Therefore, we get

 Now, let $ \left( {\xi ,\kappa } \right) \in {\mathscr{D}_{\left( {3{\sigma _{\nu + 1}} + {\sigma _\nu }} \right)/4,\left( {3{\sigma _{\nu + 1}} + {\sigma _\nu }} \right)/4}} $, and let $ x \in \mathbb{T}_{\left( {{\sigma _{\nu + 1}} + {\sigma _\nu }} \right)/2}^\infty $ be the unique vector such that $ x + b\left( x \right) = \xi $, and define